 The trees here are truly incredible, even the smallest are taller than the oldest of oaks I've ever seen in my life.
 But why do they not have leaves, or foliage of any sort for that matter?

-They are not tree's, Mister Magnus.
-Simply the roots of the once glorious tree that resided here.
+They are not tree's, Magnus my friend.
+Simply the roots of the glorious tree that once resided here.

 Continent, Forest, Site of Power Government

 - Fae (4%)

 - Elves (62%)